Psykotikism/Mutant_Tanks/README.md

 **FatalOE71** - For suggesting ideas.

-**Marttt** - For convincing me the effectiveness and usefulness of convar flags.
+**Marttt** - For convincing me the effectiveness and usefulness of convar flags, and the pull requests.

 **AngelAce113** - For the default colors (before v8.12), testing each Tank type, suggesting ideas, and overall support.